gauravtopre9/gauravtopre9/README.md

 I'm a senior undergraduate 🎓at Dr.Babasaheb Ambedkar Technological University, Lonere 🏛 in Electronics and Telecommunication Engineering📡.

-I'm a passionate learner of **Data Science Domain** who's always willing to learn and work across domains 💡.
+I'm a passionate learner of **Data Science and Machine Learning** who's always willing to learn and work across domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.

-✍ I’m currently working on the Business Intelligence project of an edutech startup
+✍ I’m currently looking for opportunities in Data Analysis and Business Inteligence Domains

 🏸 I’m into sport.
 I play Badminton (but unprofessionally...😁)